zaiisao/Documentation/en/Interactive Broadcast/initialize_android_live.md

 title: Create and Initialize an Agora Instance
 description:
 platform: Android
-updatedAt: Wed Dec 12 2018 08:39:37 GMT+0000 (UTC)
+updatedAt: Wed Dec 12 2018 08:39:41 GMT+0000 (UTC)
 ---
 # Create and Initialize an Agora Instance
-Before creating an RtcEngine instance, ensure that you have prepared the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/android_video.md) for more information.
+Before creating an RtcEngine instance, ensure that you have finished preparing the development environment.
+See [Integrate the SDK](../../en/Video/android_video.md) for more information.

+## Implementation
 The following imports define the interface of the Agora API that provides communication functionality:

 -   `io.agora.rtc.Constants`